derwolfe/derwolfe.net/_posts/2014-18-10_twisted_pyenv_virtualenv.rst

 When using a virtualenv,  pip installs dependencies into a location that is only visible to the virtualenv.
 Virtualenvs are wonderful because you can test out different versions of libraries without worring about accidentally upgrading a dependency that would affect another project.

-With python2, one needed to install the virtualenv application to be able to use it, in python3 it is baked in to the standard installation.
+With python 2, one needed to install the virtualenv application to be able to use it, in python3 it is baked in to the standard installation.
 However, the method I'm suggesting you use doesn't require you to install virtualenv yourself.

 By default, virtualenv is setup to target a specific python interpreter, normally the one that is available in your ``$PATH`` environment variable.
 This means that whatever python is in your path, is the python that will be used when creating your virtualenv.
-While this is helpful, tt only solves the problem of being able to install dependencies in an isolated environment.
+While this is helpful, it only solves the problem of being able to install dependencies in an isolated environment.
 It doesn't solve the problem of a user wanting to target a different interpreter that is installed on the host system.
 This is where pyenv comes in.